 Please provide some copy for this section, please provide some copy for this section, please provide.

-The Birkdale Modern Foreign Languages curriculum aims to prepare our students to become global citizens.
-We encourage learners to explore and appreciate the cultural differences of target-language countries, and aim to foster greater tolerance and respect for others.
+The Birkdale modern languages curriculum aims to prepare students to become global citizens.
+We encourage learners to explore and appreciate the cultural differences of target-language countries and aim to foster greater tolerance and respect for others.
 We endeavour to nurture linguistic curiosity that will motivate students to take their learning forward and enhance their knowledge of their mother tongue.
 We expect our students to embrace the notions of both perseverance and being prepared to ‘have a go’ by acknowledging that while our expectations are high, the communication and exchange of thoughts and ideas is our key objective.

-As well as our academic language learning in the classroom, we aim to bring an international dimension to our pupils’ secondary school experience.
-This includes exploring traditions and festivals in French and Spanish-speaking countries, discussing cultural similarities and differences and providing real and purposeful learning experiences abroad.
+As well as learning in the classroom, we aim to bring an international dimension to our pupils’ secondary school experience.
+This includes exploring traditions and festivals in French and Spanish-speaking countries, discussing cultural similarities and differences, and providing real and purposeful learning experiences abroad.
 We encourage as many students as possible to get involved in our well-established trips and exchange programmes.
 Students have the opportunity to spend five days in Paris in the Spring of Year 8 and participate in our exchange programme to Avila, Spain, which we run annually for pupils in Years 9 and 10.
-It is always a highlight to see pupils realise the relevance and importance of learning a modern foreign language.